Lychnian/svg-logo-creator/README.md

 ## Installation
 You can install this application using the following steps:

-1. clone my repository (github.com/Lychnian/svg-logo-creator) to your local machine by going to your terminal/gitbash
+1. clone my repository at https://github.com/Lychnian/svg-logo-creator to your local machine by going to your terminal/gitbash
 2. go to the directory you wish to clone the repository
 3. type the following: git clone https://github.com/Lychnian/svg-logo-creator.git (enter)